The Wiedemann-Franz law in doped Mott insulators without quasiparticles: Supplementary Materials

 \underline{Finite Size Effects Analysis}

-In Fig.~\ref{fig:finitesize}, we compare results on $8\times 8$ and $12\times 12$ clusters with periodic boundary conditions.
-For $U/t=6, t'/t=-0.25$, the differences between the results from the two sizes are minimal and do not affect our conclusions.
-Higher doping, smaller $U$, and lower temperature generally should cause larger finite size effects, as the system becomes more delocalized.
-This analysis up to $30\%$ doping, with $U/t=6$, and down to the lowest temperatures should represent a worst case scenario for finite-size effects given the parameters considered in this manuscript.
-We would conclude that for $U/t=6-10$, finite size effects should be minimal and would not affect our conclusions.
+In Fig.~\ref{fig:finitesize_L}, we compare results of $L$ on $8\times 8$ and $12\times 12$ clusters for $U/t=6, t'/t=-0.25$, and on $8\times 8$ and $10\times 10$ clusters for $U/t=8,\,t'/t=-0.25$.
+The differences between the results are minimal and do not affect our conclusions.
+A similar finite size analysis for $U/t=6, t'/t=0$ is shown in Fig.~\ref{fig:finitesize_L_tp0}.
+We observe larger finite size effect for $t'/t=0$ compared with $t'/t=-0.25$, and for higher doping and lower temperature, because of sharper Drude peaks and more delocalized nature of the system.
+Lattice size slightly changes the low temperature behaviors of $L$ for $t'/t=0$, but the overall conclusions are not significantly affected.
+Smaller $U$ generally should also cause larger finite size effects as the system becomes more delocalized.
+Thus, our analysis up to $30\%$ doping, down to $U/t=6$, including both $t'/t=-0.25$ and $t'=0$, and down to the lowest accessible temperatures roughly represent an upper bound on the finite size effects, given the parameters considered in this manuscript.